JeffersonLab/ersap-java/README.md

 ### Installation

-To build CLARA use the provided [Gradle](https://gradle.org/) wrapper.
+To build ERSAP use the provided [Gradle](https://gradle.org/) wrapper.
-It will download the required Gradle version and all the CLARA dependencies.
+It will download the required Gradle version and all the ERSAP dependencies.

     $ ./gradlew

-To install the CLARA artifact to the local Maven repository:
+To install the ERSAP artifact to the local Maven repository:

     $ ./gradlew install

-To deploy the binary distribution to `$CLARA_HOME`:
+To deploy the binary distribution to `$ERSAP_HOME`:

     $ ./gradlew deploy

 ### Importing the project into your IDE

-Gradle can generate the required configuration files to import the CLARA project into [Eclipse](https://eclipse.org/ide/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/):
+Gradle can generate the required configuration files to import the ERSAP project into [Eclipse](https://eclipse.org/ide/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/):